sunbains/tidb-test-rig/docs/DYNAMIC_STATES.md

 The string-based approach is recommended because it provides:

-1. **Maximum Flexibility**: Tests can define any states they need
+1. **Maximum Flexibility**: Tests can define any states they need at compile time
 2. **No Breaking Changes**: Doesn't require modifying the core library
-3. **Good Performance**: Minimal overhead compared to enum-based system
+3. **Excellent Performance**: Compile-time state definitions with minimal runtime overhead
 4. **Type Safety**: Still maintains compile-time safety where possible
 5. **Validation**: Optional state transition validation prevents invalid flows